Gabriel Jesus: Style of play

-A versatile forward, Jesus is capable of playing in several attacking positions: he has been deployed as a center forward, as an out-and-out striker, as a false 9, as an inside forward, as a winger or as an attacking midfielder.
+As versatile forward, Jesus has been deployed as a center forward, as an out-and-out striker, as a false 9, as an inside forward, as a winger or as an attacking midfielder.
 Jesus is renowned for his technical skills, dribbling ability, creativity, movement, and work ethic.
 Former Brazilian striker Ronaldo has praised Jesus and touted him for future success with the Brazil national team.
-He has been praised by Manchester City's Pep Guardiola that of the players he has worked with, he is the ‘best striker/defender’.
+He has been praised by Manchester City's Pep Guardiola 'that of the players he has worked with, he is the ‘best striker/defender’'.

 In October 2019, Jesus said he was open to switching to a winger role at Manchester City in the hope of getting more playing time, though he acknowledged that there was still intense competition in the team for a starting spot out on the wing.

-Upon joining Arsenal, Jesus has been placed up-front as a striker in a 4-3-3 formation.
+Upon joining Arsenal, Jesus has been placed up-front as a striker in a 4–3–3 formation.